torvalds/linux/Documentation/admin-guide/md.rst

   journal_mode (currently raid5 only)
       The cache mode for raid5. raid5 could include an extra disk for caching.
-The mode can be "write-throuth" and "write-back".
+The mode can be "write-through" or "write-back".
 The default is "write-through".

   ppl_write_hint